cloudsigma/cloudsigma-docs/acls.rst

 .. literalinclude:: dumps/response_own_drive_grantees
     :language: javascript

-Since there is an ACL on the the tag all resources created with this tag will be shared.
-For example if we create a server with the same tag, we see that it also shows ``grantees``:
+Since there is an ACL on the tag all resources created with this tag will be shared.
+For example, if we create a server with the same tag, we see that it also shows ``grantees``:

 .. literalinclude:: dumps/request_server_with_acl